gargpriyank/IBM-Edge-Workshop/docs/sample-edge-app-deploy.md

-# IBM Edge Application Manager (IEAM) 4.2 Agent deployment
+# Deploy Sample Edge Application

 This project contains the bash scripts to auomate the deployment of the IEAM 4.2 agent.